-13. On advertising and publicity, the HOC must report:
+14. On discretionary trading, the Head of Compliance must report:

-(a) Exceptions noted on compliance with the requirements on advertising and publicity.
+Exceptions noted on compliance with the requirement on discretionary trading activities.

-14. On training, the HOC must report:
+15. On market surveillance monitoring, the Head of Compliance must report:

-- (a) Exceptions noted on the sufficiency and comprehensiveness of the training system and program; and - (b) Exceptions noted on the maintenance of training records. - 15.
-On trading on the LEAP Market, the HOC must report all non-compliances with the Securities Laws, the Rules and the Directives.
-Notwithstanding paragraph 1.1 of Directive No. 3.36-002, this item must be submitted every quarter of a calendar year. - 16.
-On non-compliances other than in the areas itemised in sections 6 to 15 above.
+Any exceptions or irregular trading activities noted on compliance with the requirements of the Exchange.

+16. On trading on the LEAP Market, the Head of Compliance must report all noncompliances with the Regulatory Framework.
+Notwithstanding paragraph 1.1 of Directive No. 3.36-002, this item must be submitted every quarter of a calendar year.